section-engineering-education/engineering-education/content/articles/setup-glassmorphism-effect-in-reactjs-app/index.md

 ![styled-home-page](/engineering-education/setup-glassmorphism-effect-in-reactjs-app/styled-home-page.png)

 ### Implementing the glassmorphism effect on the form
-To add the glassmorphism effect to our form, we will add the following styles.
+We have a styled form ready.
+Let's now add the flossy glassmorphism effect.
+To add the glassmorphism effect to our form, we will use the following styles.
 Head over to the `src/App.css`, and add the following styling to the `form` class:

 - A linear gradient as the background image: